 Burn Citronella Candles

 The essential oils in citronella candles are a great choice for warding off both crawling pests and flying pests, so light a few up around the perimeter of your patio.
 Just remember to put them out when you are done!
+The essential oils are obtained from the leaves and stems of different species of Cymbopogon (lemongrass).

 But you dont have to stop there; why not incorporate some citronella plants into your landscaping?
 These are attractive, easy-to-care-for plants that are available at larger nurseries and garden centers.

-Move the Trash and Recycling
+Relocate Your Trash and Recycling Bin

 Drag the trash cans and recycling bins to the far edge of your yard or around the corner of the house to prevent pests from crashing the picnic.

-Skip the Standing Water
+Eliminate the Standing Water

 Mosquitoes lay their eggs in standing water, and on top of that, other bugs use standing water as a place to drink.
 Put a damper on their plans and move any standing water that you can see.

 If you do have a chronic standing water problem, you might want to seriously consider installing a French drain to guide water away from your property.
 Not only will it help with insect problems, it might save you from costly foundation repairs.
+If you have a koi pond or some other water feature, invest in some mosquito dunks.

-Bug Traps for Pest Control
+Use Bug Traps for Pest Control

 There are a number of different bug traps for you to choose from, and if you remember to use a mesh that is fine enough, you can bet that you will reduce the insect population close to your patio.